els-390/CI-Portfolio-Project--Mental-Health/README.md

 Describe how DALL-E was used for image generation, including examples of successes and challenges.
 **Guidance:** Specifically mention how you used DALL-E for image generation and the impact this had on your design process.

-## Features Implementation

-### Core Features (Must-Haves)
-- **Feature 1:** Description of the implemented feature.
-- **Feature 2:** Description of the implemented feature.

-(Include all must-have features)
-**Guidance:** Use this section as you complete Phase 2: Must User Stories Implementation & Testing.
-Document all the must-have features you implemented, explaining how they align with the user stories and acceptance criteria.

-### Advanced Features (Should-Haves)
-- **Feature 1:** Description of the implemented feature.
-- **Feature 2:** Description of the implemented feature.

-(Include all should-have features)
-**Guidance:** Include any advanced features you implemented during Phase 3: Should User Stories Implementation & Any Advanced Features.
-Explain how these features enhance user experience and their alignment with the acceptance criteria.

-### Optional Features (Could-Haves)
-- **Feature 1:** Description of the implemented feature (if any).
-- **Feature 2:** Description of the implemented feature (if any).

-(Include any could-have features that were implemented or considered)
-**Guidance:** If any could-have features were implemented, describe them here.
-This is an opportunity to showcase extra work done beyond the initial scope.
-But remember - keep it simple!
-Focus on the Must stories first.
-Could user story features are commonly earmarked for future project iterations.

 ## AI Tools Usage